wazo-platform/wazo-platform.org/content/blog/sprint-review-2409.md

 ## New Features in This Release

-- **API**: New limit on maximum number of tokens a user can create simultaneously.
-The limit is set to 100 tokens per user by default, but can be changed in wazo-auth configuration files.
+- **API**: New limit on maximum number of sessions (tokens) a user can have.
+By default, the limit is set to 100 per user but can be changed in wazo-auth configuration files.
 - **Call Logs**: Added `conversation_id` to CDR which can also be used as a search filter.
 This is the link between the realtime call API and call logs API.

 ## Ongoing Features